weaversa/cryptol-course/labs/CryptoProofs/CryptoProofs.md

 Given that this proof passes, what is the actual maximum key strength of DES in terms of bits?

 # The end

 How was your experience with this lab?
-Suggestions are welcome in the form of a ticket on the course Github page: https://github.com/weaversa/cryptol-course/issues
+Suggestions are welcome in the form of a ticket on the course GitHub page: https://github.com/weaversa/cryptol-course/issues